smpetra/circbuff/README.md

 ## Notes:
 * All commands are assumed to be ran from project root.
-* Tested on Linux (lubuntu), but should work in any system with make and gcc.
+* Tested on Linux (lubuntu), but should work on any system with make and gcc.